+Endgames Activity plays an important role in the endgames as you have probably heard before.
 We have many times emphasized the importance of creating a varied training schedule.
-While nowadays most of the players invest a lot of time into studying and learning openings, you should not forget about middlegame and endgame.
+Nowadays most of the players invest a lot of time into studying and learning openings.
+But, you should not forget about middlegame and endgame.

-The opening is certainly an important part of the game, but in order to really understand chess and improve your strength you must see a lot of classical games and solve many exercises, for developing both tactical and strategic vision.
+The opening is certainly an important part of the game.
+But, in order to really understand chess and improve your strength, you must see a lot of classical games.
+Also, you should solve many exercises, for developing both tactical and strategic vision.

-When studying endgames it is important to see and know the theoretical ones, since those are positions you must have in mind in order to know what to strive for or what to avoid in a specific position.
-However, most of the endgames that are reached in a game are more complex and we usually have to find the right path to achieving the desired result.
+When studying endgames it is important to see and know the theoretical ones.
+Since those are positions you must have in mind in order to know what to strive for.
+Also, to know what to avoid in a specific position.
+However, most of the endgames that are reached in a game are more complex.
+And, we usually have to find the right path to achieving the desired result.

 Every position has its characteristics and it’s difficult to find a universal recipe that can be applied to all of them.
-However, there are a few guidelines that we can follow and try to apply for the positions that arise over the board.
+However, there are a few guidelines that we can follow.
+Also, we can try to apply for the positions that arise over the board.

-As you have probably heard before, activity plays an important role in the endgames.
-Whether we are talking about simple endgames or the complex one, the more active part always keeps an edge and has more chances to fight for a win.
-For example, it is common knowledge that the king becomes a strong piece in the endgame and must be brought towards the center.
+Whether we are talking about simple endgames or complex ones, the more active part always keeps an edge and has more chances to fight for a win.
+For example, it is common knowledge that the king becomes a strong piece in the endgame.
+Also, you should bring the king towards the center.
 Just imagine the importance of an active king in pawns or light pieces endgame [here is the full course covering the winning endgame strategies].

 In the first example, we will see a light pieces endgame where white’s more active knights and later on, king are decisive.
 The starting position is roughly equal, but Black’s pieces lack coordination.
 Petrosian, with the white pieces, takes advantage of this by quickly improving his own and starting to gain space in the center while pushing the black knights back.